Freemindtronic/evicypher-webmail/README.md

-# A new browser extension
+# EviCypher Webmail

+Encrypt and decrypt emails directly from your web browser.

-## Try it!
+## Try it

-1. Download the file `extension.zip` from the [latest successful build](https://github.com/Freemindtronic/browser-extension/actions?query=is%3Asuccess).
+1. Download the file `extension.zip` from the [latest successful build](https://github.com/Freemindtronic/evicypher-webmail/actions?query=is%3Asuccess).
 2. Load the extension using your browser developer tools.

 ## Architecture